 Then build the plan around reality: your pay schedule, your minimums, your energy, and the amount of extra money you can actually send without blowing up next month.

-FAQ: Debt Advice Questions
+FAQ: Debt Advice That's Actually Right

-What debt advice is outdated now?
+What debt advice is actually outdated?

-Should I use debt snowball or avalanche?
+Should I use the debt snowball or debt avalanche?

 What calculator should I use for debt payoff?